Minimum gas mass accreted by spinning intermediate-mass black holes in stellar clusters: Distribution of accreted gas mass

 \subsection{MCMC results}

-In Fig.~\ref{fig:corner_5000} we show the posterior distribution for a putative IMBH detection with $M_{f}=5000M_\odot$ and either $\chi_{f}=0.9$ (left-column panels) or $\chi_{f}=0.6$ (right-column panels) assuming the fiducial hyperparameters.
+In Fig.~\ref{fig:corner_5000} we show the posterior distribution for a putative IMBH detection with $M_{f}=5000M_\odot$ and either $\chi_{f}=0.9$ (left column panels) or $\chi_{f}=0.6$ (right column panels) assuming the fiducial hyperparameters.
 The top (bottom) row assumes a relative measurement error of $1\%$ ($10\%$) on the IMBH parameters.
 Furthermore, in the top left panel, we compare $p_{\rm prog}=0.5$ (red) with $p_{\rm prog}=0.8$ (cyan).
 In Appendix~\ref{app:Mf500} we discuss the case where $M_{f}=500M_\odot$.

 The anticorrelation between $\Delta M_{\rm mer}$ and $\Delta M_{\rm acc}$ arises because of the constraint condition of Eq.~\eqref{eq:constraint}: if $M_{f}$ is well measured (as in the examples with error of $1\%$) and $M_{i}\ll M_{f}$, then the sum $\Delta M_{\rm mer} + \Delta M_{\rm acc}$ is roughly constant.
 In addition, the distributions are clearly bimodal when the error is $1\%$.
 This is related to the degeneracy between the purely prograde case and the case where an initially retrograde spin changes direction under accretion.
 The purely prograde scenario corresponds to the lower-mass (higher-mass) peak in the $\Delta M_{\rm acc}$ ($\Delta M_{\rm mer}$) marginalized distribution, because a larger amount of gas must be accreted to flip the direction of the spin.
 In comparison, when we give more weight to the purely prograde scenario (the $p_{\rm prog}=0.8$ case), the low-mass peak becomes more prominent.
 The bimodality is less evident when the error is $10\%$ because the width of the peaks extends beyond their separation, so they blend together.